 Size for the Big Banner

-The official size from Etsy documentation for the big banner is 1600 x 400px.
-However, your Etsy shop will prompt you to use 1200 x 300.
+The official size from Etsy documentation for the big banner is 3360 x 840 px.
+The minimum size to use is 1200 x 300 px.

 Size for the Mini Banner

 The minimum size for the mini banner is 1200 x 160px.
 The recommended size is 1600 x 213px.